 Regular and punctual school attendance is important.
-Children need to attend school regularly if they are to take full advantage of the educational opportunities available to them by law.
+Pupils need to attend school regularly if they are to take full advantage of the educational opportunities available to them by law.
 Mount Charles School recognises its responsibilities to ensure children are in school and on time, therefore having access to learning for the maximum number of days and hours.

-Our policy applies to all children registered at this school and this policy is made available to all parents and carers of children who are registered at our school on our school website.
+Our policy applies to all pupils registered at this school and this policy is made available to all parents/carers of pupils who are registered at our school on our school website.